-Almost 40 percent of people who resolve legal cases through online dispute resolution (ODR) wouldn’t have been able to get to the courthouse.
+Almost 40% of people who resolve legal cases through online dispute resolution (ODR) wouldn’t have been able to get to the courthouse, said MJ Cartwright.
 For many, scheduling, transportation and other impediments to access stand in their way.

 In response, convenient and accessible dispute resolution alternatives are cropping up on the internet.
-To date, tens of thousands of ODR cases have been resolved online.
-And strong efficacy, positive experiences with the judiciary and faster time to resolution have been reported.
+To date, tens of thousands of ODR cases have been resolved online, Cartwright said.
+And strong outcomes and positive experiences with the judiciary have been reported.